Urbanization in China: Emissions

 There are a number of ways in which rapid urbanization is affecting climate change and China's carbon emissions.
 Another study estimates CO_{2} emissions associated with residential energy consumption in China's urban households using a cross-city panel comprising 64 cities representative of four large cities in Africa, Europe, and China between 2006 and 2013.
 After that, the study utilizes an augmented Stochastic Impacts by Regression on Population, Affluence, and Technology (STIRPAT) model to explore the relationship between urbanization and residential CO_{2} emissions over a given period of time using two-stage least squares (2SLS).
 Based on the results obtained, the average residential amount of CO_{2} emissions in these four areas shows a positive trend that increased from 2.85 to 5.67 million tons of CO_{2} between 2006 and 2013.
 These areas are more likely to emit CO_{2} emissions from residential areas than those without municipal or capital status.
 Rising urban populations are clearly affecting residential CO_{2} emissions while simultaneously measuring population sizes, GDP per capita, the compactness of cities as well as the overall level of urbanization.
 Even after crossing the demarcation point (75%) of urban population share in China's urban agglomerations, the effect of population share on CO_{2} emissions of residential buildings is positive.
 Residential CO_{2} emissions are negatively impacted by GDP growth in the United States.
 Consequently, when designing the expansion of urban agglomerations, it must be well-organized.
 The policymakers in China need to pay greater attention to the urbanization patterns and develop a guide to help guide China's eco-urbanization by encouraging green development and sustainable lifestyle.

 Societal Impact

+Labor income growth and domestic consumption

+China's urbanization, particularly since 1980, has been a major source of labor income growth.
+Urban workers generally earn approximately 2.5 to 3 times as much as rural workers.
+Increased urbanization has therefore continually raised both average wages and spendable income for Chinese households, particularly in light of income growth in the service industry, a more prevalent sector in urban areas.

+Chinese policy-makers believe that urbanized residents will increase domestic consumption and stimulate economic development, thereby contributing to China's efforts to shift its economy away from manufacturing for export.